Late Breaking Abstract Submission for the 2023 South African Palliative Care Conference

 Preference will be given to abstracts not previously published in any national or international journal or presented at any international conference.

-A list of thematic tracks has been provided to group abstracts.
-Abstracts may fit more than one track but a single category should be selected.
+A list of thematic tracks will be provided to group abstracts.
+Abstracts may fit more than one track, but a single category should be selected.
 The Scientific Committee may re-categorise the abstract in order to shape the final programme.

 Authors must indicate their preference for oral/poster presentation or poster presentation only.
-The final decision about the type of presentation will be made by the Scientific Committee.
+Oral presentations will be strictly limited to 15 minutes with 5 minutes allocated for Q & A. The final decision about the type of presentation will be made by the Scientific Committee.

 Abstracts may only be submitted using the electronic abstract form on the conference website.
 Once the electronic submission is concluded the corresponding author will receive a confirmation by email with an abstract number to which he/she will need to refer in any correspondence regarding the submission.